hoswaymolina/hoswaymolina.github.io/dataprojects/crime.md

 <img alt="image" src="https://github.com/user-attachments/assets/e333e4ee-259d-4df0-b4a4-9142a1b18957" />

-I downloaded a zip file containing over 40 csv files, a readme, and 2 SQL scripts to load the data with.
+I downloaded a zip file containing over 40 csv files, a readme, a very helpful data diagram explaining the tables and their relationships, and 2 SQL scripts to load the data with.
 They were written for PostgreSQL, which gave me a huge headache at the beginning of the project that I will explain later.
 That said, these scripts had much of what I needed, and even though I had to edit them to work for MySQL, they still saved me a huge amount of time.

 ### Data Structure

 Here's a brief description of the data in the FBI's own words (from the readme):

 > This download contains a year's worth of incident and arrestee data for a single state that participates in the National Incident-Based Reporting System (NIBRS) system.
 NIBRS is the successor to the Summary Reporting System (SRS) previously used by the UCR program since the 1930s, and it offers incident-level data with more detailed information about offenders, victims, relationships between offenders and victims, and offenses affecting victims.
 It also removes the the "hierarchy rule" that meant only a single offense was counted as part of SRS summary reports.
+>
+> For detailed information about all the fields provided in NIBRS and how they are collected and presented, please refer to the [official NIBRS documentation](https://ucr.fbi.gov/nibrs/nibrs-user-manual).

+Crimes are organized by **incidents** at the hightest level, which can each have multiple **offenses** associated with them (and multiple offenders).